- The combination of Clubs shall be called the Mid-Yorkshire Sunday Cricket League.

 - The financial year shall commence on the 1st of November.

-- All monies shall be paid into the Yorkshire Bank account in the name of Mid Yorkshire Sunday League.
+- All monies shall be paid into the Yorkshire Bank account in the name of Mid Yorkshire Sunday League by cheque or bank transfer.
 Accounts to be paid by cheque are to be signed by the Treasurer and one other nominee who is a member of the Management Committee.

 - In case the amount levied by subscription does not meet the expenses of the League, the Clubs shall contribute equally such a sum required.

-- Rate of subscription are £40 per team.
-Subscriptions to be paid to the Treasurer before 1st June.
+- Rate of subscription are £40 per team per season.
+Subscriptions to be paid to the Treasurer before 1st July.

 - All clubs to purchase a minimum of two handbooks and six new cricket balls (price to be confirmed each season).